 Keep in mind that the fares listed above are for one car, not per person.
 Regular Uber and Lyft are designed for up to four people, but remember to consider your luggage when going to the port.

 If your entire group can’t fit into a small four-door sedan, then we suggest ordering an “XL” ride or going with two separate cars.
 Otherwise you might not all be able to fit.
+We’d suggest that three adults with luggage should fit fine in a regular Uber/Lyft.

 Catching Uber/Lyft From Los Angeles Airports to the Cruise Ship